 The two main types of active subwoofers:

-Both of these types have a straightforward installation and do not require additional equipment.
+Both types have a straightforward installation and do not require additional equipment.
 However, they usually do not produce a strong low bass.

 Passive subwoofers (unpowered subwoofers) are either speakers installed in the enclosures or free air subwoofers that do not have amplifiers.

-They offer much better sound, and you have a choice to combine many different amps with even more speakers to achieve your desired bass effect.
+They offer much better quality sound, and you have a choice to combine many different amps with even more speakers to achieve your desired bass effect.